ayushganvir/flask-websocket/README.md

 ## Websocket Implementation for basic understanding.

 WebSocket is a protocol,that provides full-duplex communication channels over a single TCP connection.
+[Click here for my websocket doc for flask.](https://github.com/ayushganvir/Markdowns/blob/main/flask/socketio.md)

 ### To install requirements for the project: